tensor365/snow2dbt/README.md

 If you have already a Snowflake Connection in your profile.yml , snow2dbt will use this identity to connect to your Snowflake tenant.
 If you've multiple identity in your profile.yml, you can specify the profile you want by using the argument: --profile .

+To avoid supply always your connection information, you can use snow2dbt profile to configure a default profile to use.
+By using this command, you won't need to pass a profile when reversing a table.

 **Standard Authentication**

 If you want to use a standard authentification to Snowflake, you can specify following arguments: